-Estate planning is not only for the elderly.
+Estate planning is not only for the elderly or rich.
 Every adult should have an estate plan specifying what should happen to their property when they pass away.
 While most people prefer not to think too far ahead, death is a reality that is, for most of us, unplanned.
 It is much better to draw up your own will and testament than to rely on what the law has in store for everyone who did not take the time to do so.
 If you have a spouse and/or children, it is especially important for you to have a will to ensure they are properly taken care of once you have moved on.

 Act without delay.
-If you find yourself in a situation wherein you need legal advice, make contacting a skilled, experienced Houston area attorney your priority.
+If you find yourself in a situation wherein you need legal advice, make contacting a skilled, experienced Austin or Houston area attorney your priority.
 The sooner you seek legal advice, the easier it will be for your local attorney to build a strong case in your favor, whatever the charges or circumstances of your situation.
 Delay in obtaining legal counsel might lead to some important information being lost or forgotten, or allowing the other party involved in your dispute to build a stronger case against you.
 Often times, you also have to allow some time for your attorney to review the case, file paper work and get the proceedings started.

 Be open and honest.
 Your attorney can only help you insofar as you help him or her understand your case.
 Keeping details or information from your lawyer only makes his or her job that much more difficult, which is in every case a detriment to your claim or defense.
 Your lawyer is there to represent you and therefore you need to have enough trust in him or her to divulge everything pertaining to your situation.
 Your local attorney will in most cases ask questions that may seem very personal in nature, or might upset you.
 Remember that their only concern is to ensure you come out of the situation with the best results possible, and as such you should answer honestly and not feel defensive when being questioned.